Ellerhold/fs2es-indexer/README.md

 named "Test123.pdf", "Testing-yesterday.doc" and "This_Is_My_Test.xml" (since 0.8.0) but *not* the file named "notestingdone.pdf".

-fs2es-indexer prior to 0.8.0 used the [standard tokenizer of elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-tokenizer.html) which does not recognize certain symbols as word-boundaries, e. g. the underscore "_" is not recognized as a word boundary.
+fs2es-indexer prior to 0.8.0 used the [standard tokenizer of elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/analysis-standard-tokenizer.html) which does not recognize certain symbols as word-boundaries, e.g. the underscore "_" is not recognized as a word boundary.
 So the file "This_Is_My_Test.xml" should only be found if fs2es-indexer is installed in 0.8.0+.

 This constraint comes from the way samba (at least since 4.15+) creates the ES query and fs2es-indexer mimicks this